 Redundancy Procedure or Policy

-- confirmation that wherever possible management will seek to avoid making staff redundant;
+- Confirmation that wherever possible managers will seek to avoid making staff redundant;

-- an explanation of the measures to be taken by management to avoid compulsory redundancies;
+- An explanation of the measures to be taken by managers to avoid compulsory redundancies;

-Outplacement is the name given to the assistance to be given by management to redundant staff to assist them in getting another job.
-Often, management will outsource this service to a professional people-management consultancy.
+Outplacement is the name given to the assistance to be given by managers to redundant staff to assist them in getting another job.
+Often, managers will outsource this service to a professional people-management consultancy.
 Provision of outplacement services is seen as positive by employment tribunals.
-It is seen as a demonstration that management is looking after employees even if it reluctantly has to make some redundant.
+It is seen as a demonstration that management is looking after employees even if they reluctantly have to make some redundant.

 TimelessTime provides outplacement services and career support.

 This formal redundancy procedure will need to be agreed in consultation with trade unions, or staff representatives and it is wise to consult on its contents even if unions or representatives are not in place.

 The first part of the process is to establish the true need to make redundancies.
 This is achieved by considering the business case, as discussed earlier.
 Linking redundancies to the business case helps underpin the process with the objectivity necessary.
 The second part of the process is drawing up the criteria and deciding who is to go.

 The Government has a statutory duty to assist employees who find themselves redundant.
 It can only do this if it knows about the redundancies and hence there is an obligation for the employer to notify.

 - Non compliance with this requirement to notify could result in prosecution and a fine of up to £5,000 for the company and its officers.